stiellerr/diy-marketer/README.txt

 28/05/2020

 1) Create a folder in "themes" and name it: diy-marketer
-2) Open cmd, type "cd " and drag the diy-marketer folder into the cmd window, hit enter
+2) Open cmd, type "cd" and drag the diy-marketer folder into the cmd window, hit enter
 3) type "code ." to fire up visual studio code
 4) in vs code open a new terminal
 5) tyoe: "git init" to initialise git